 Religion, Philosophy and Ethics in the Modern World from a Christian Perspective (50%) – Students will consider different Christian responses to: relationships and families; men and women; the existence of God (the question of God, the nature of reality, and experiencing God); violence and conflict; peace and peace making; forgiveness and reconciliation; challenges for religion; dialogue within and between religious groups; and dialogue between religious and non-religious groups.

-Year 9 also have a trip to a Mosque to aid their study of Islam.
+- Visit to a Mosque to aid their study of Islam

 Students may opt to take the two year course of Religious Studies A-Level, where they will study for the OCR A-Level.